 If we fail to qualify for or maintain RIC status for any reason and are subject to corporate-level income tax, the resulting corporate-level taxes could substantially reduce our net assets, the amount of income available for distribution and the amount of our distributions.
 Such a failure would have a material adverse effect on us and our stockholders.
-The recently enacted "Regulated Investment Company Modernization Act of 2010," which is effective for 2011 and later tax years, provides some relief from RIC disqualification due to failures of the income source and asset diversification requirements, although there may be additional taxes due in such cases.
+The recently enacted "Regulated Investment Company Modernization Act of 2010" provides some relief from RIC disqualification due to certain failures of the income source and asset diversification requirements, although there may be additional taxes due in such cases.
 We cannot assure you that we would qualify for any such relief should we fail the income source or asset diversification requirements.